-Transfer credit for no more than nine hours of equivalent coursework completed at other institutions of recognized standing may be accepted in master's degree programs only, upon evaluation and approval by the appropriate Committee on Graduate Studies and the Dean of the Graduate School.
-Transfer credit can be accepted only for organized courses in which the student received a grade of B or higher; however, grades received in transfer courses are not included in the calculation of a student's UT Arlington graduate grade point average.
-Transfer work completed prior to a student's admission into a UT Arlington master's program will be reviewed and its applicability to the master's degree will be determined by the Committee on Graduate Studies and the Dean of the Graduate School at the time the student submits a program of work.
+No more than nine hours of equivalent course work completed at other institutions of recognized standing may be transferred to a master's degree program, and then only after evaluation and approval by the appropriate Committee on Graduate Studies and the Dean of Graduate Studies.
+Transfer credit will be accepted only for organized courses in which the student received a grade of B or higher; however, transfer course grades are not included in calculating a student's U.T.
+Arlington graduate grade point average.
+Courses completed prior to a student's admission into a U.T.
+Arlington master's degree program will be reviewed in terms of applicability to that program by the Committee on Graduate Studies and the Dean of Graduate Studies at the time the student submits a program of work.

-Transfer work taken after a student has been admitted into a master's program at UT Arlington must be approved in advance by the appropriate Committee on Graduate Studies and the Dean of the Graduate School.
-Prior to enrolling in transfer courses, the graduate student must file an approved Program of Work listing the proposed transfer work, or a Request to Change Program of Work if the transfer work represents an amendment to the approved Program of Work on file with the Dean of the Graduate School.
+Courses from other universities taken after a student has been admitted into a master's program at U.T.
+Arlington must be approved in advance by the appropriate Committee on Graduate Studies and the Dean of Graduate Studies.
+Before enrolling in transfer courses, the graduate student must file an approved Program of Work listing the proposed transfer work or a Request to Change Program of Work if the transfer work represents an amendment to the approved Program of Work on file with the Dean of Graduate Studies.